Grand Canyon South Entrance: 6 Ways to Avoid Long Queues

 2. Stay Inside the Park

-There are quite a few hotels in Grand Canyon Village inside the park (such as Yavapai Lodge, El Tovar, Bright Angel Lodge, etc.).
-Staying here means that you only need to enter the park once and don’t have to worry about the queues after that.
-Unless you decide to leave in order to take a helicopter flight or watch an IMAX movie at the Visitor Center in Tusayan, etc.
+There are several hotels inside the park (such as Yavapai Lodge, El Tovar, Bright Angel Lodge, etc.).
+Staying in Grand Canyon Village means you only have to enter the park once and don’t have to worry about queues after that, unless you leave for something like a helicopter flight or an IMAX movie in Tusayan.

-Anyway, if you are visiting Grand Canyon National Park for a few days and don’t want to get up early, then staying at one of the accommodations inside the park really is the best way to avoid the queues at the south gate.
+If you are visiting Grand Canyon National Park for a few days and don’t want to get up early, staying inside the park is the easiest way to avoid the queues at the south gate.

 READ ALSO: Where to Stay at the Grand Canyon